top companies in Indonesia

 Market Cap: USD 8.90 B

-PT Elang Mahkota Teknologi Tbk is in the media industry.
-The business is divided into three segments: media, solutions, and others.
-Under the three television (TV) segments, its media represents free-to-air (FTA) television channels.
-The film, video production, a megaportal website, and digital publication are also included.
+PT Elang Mahkota Teknologi Tbk operates within the media industry and is segmented into media, solutions, and others.
+Its media segment includes free-to-air (FTA) television channels, along with film and video production, a megaportal website, and digital publication offerings.

 Bank Negara Indonesia (IDX: BBNI)